-The second loan is the sale of Idaho CuMo Units.
-Each unit costs \$250,000, and consists of a promissory note that accrues annual interest at 8.5%, and matures 7 years from the date of issuance.
-The units also include the option to enter into a Silver Purchase Agreement Right with the Company.
-Upon notice that the triggering event has occurred, the unit holder has 30 days to enter into the Silver Purchase Agreement.
-The Silver Purchase Agreement Right allows the holder to purchase up to 375,000 ounces of refined silver from the Company at price of \$5.00/ounce, plus an upfront payment of \$USD 250,000.00 - this is known as a "Stream Unit".
-The Silver Purchase Agreement Right expires if 1) it is not entered into within 30 days of the triggering event; or 2) if the principle amount of the loan is prepaid in whole or in part prior to maturity (this prepayment requires the consent of the lender).
-This note is secured by all of the assets of the subsidiary, Idaho CuMo, except for the six claims which make up the Boise Property.
+- a) The first promissory note was entered into on March 8, 2015.
+This note is comprised of the sale of two Idaho CuMo Units ("CuMo Unit") for total proceeds of US\$500,000.
+Each CuMo Unit costs US\$250,000, consists of a promissory note which accrues annual interest at 8.5%, matures 7 years from the date of issuance and includes an option to enter into a Silver Purchase Agreement Right with the Company.
+Upon notice that the triggering event has occurred (the decision by the Company to go into production), the CuMo Unit holder has 30 days to enter into the Silver Purchase Agreement Right allows the holder to purchase up to 375,000 ounces of refined silver from the Company at price of US\$5.00/ounce, plus make an upfront payment of US\$250,000.00.
+The Silver Purchase Agreement Right expires if: - a. it is not entered into within 30 days of the triggering event; or - b. if the principle amount of the loan is prepaid in whole or in part prior to maturity (this prepayment requires the consent of the lender); or - c. the maturity date is reached.